 How long does it take to make a prototype?

-The specialized company in prototype development will need more or less weeks to make a prototype, according to the development stage in which your project is:
+The specialized company in prototype development will need more or less weeks to make a prototype, according to the development stage in which your project is.
+Remember every product in each development stage will require different adjustments:

 - 3D modeling: Between 1 day and 2 weeks.